Welcome to our site!

 Using a transposon screen, several UPEC biofilm determinants were discovered, which also impact UPEC IBC formation and in vivo virulence.
 We are interested in further characterizing each category of mutants and understanding the mechanism by which they modulate IBC formation.

-(4) Understand the mechanism by which rationally designed small molecules act against UPEC and Helicobacter pylori transport systems
+(6) Understand the mechanism by which rationally designed small molecules act against Helicobacter pylori transport systems

 Our collaborator chemists have designed small molecular weight inhibitors to block UPEC pilus assembly, thereby impeding bacterial adherence to biotic and abiotic surfaces; we have come to discover that these molecules impact UPEC gene expression, causing pleiotropic effects on virulence gene regulation and inhibiting biofilm formation.
-In collaboration with labs at Washington University in Saint Louis and Umea University in Sweden, we are working towards understanding how these inhibitors function and how they can be optimized for use as treatments against UTIs.
-In parallel, we found that a subset of these compounds have profound effects on type 4 secretion systems in diverse extra-cellular pathogens.
+In collaboration with labs at Washington University in Saint Louis and Umea University in Sweden, we leveraged these inhibitors towards understanding assembly and function of type 4 secretion systems in diverse extra-cellular pathogens such as H. pylori and Agrobacterium tumefaciens.
+This project was spearheaded by a post-doctoral fellow in the lab.
+If you are creative and want to join our lab, email Dr. H. at: firstname.lastname@example.org